 'Personal' or 'Sovereign' non-marketable loans Schmelzing also examines the extent to which the non-marketability of loans can account for the decline of interest rates presented above by examining personal loans to sovereigns (including "pledge loans" and loans from municipalities to the central authorities).
 These types of loans were very common, outside "of the urban financial centers of Northern and Central Europe in late medieval and early modern times, prior to the consolidation of debt on the national level, (...) especially in war episodes and in the context of weak central bureaucracies, (...) until well into the 17th century (...).
 Such non-marketable sovereign loans have gone out of fashion over the past two centuries." (op. cit., p.9).
 As Schmelzing notes, "A 'benchmark' non-marketable instrument today is represented by U.S. savings bonds, which are non-transferable, long-term, and redeemable after 12 months." (p.11) Since there was considerably more scope to distort market prices of capital in these circumstances, it is interesting to see if the rate of decline in these types of loans is any larger than in the safe-series or in the global-series.
-The analysis focuses on 454 non-marketable sovereign loans but excludes 'all intra-governmental i) Rates of Return on long-term debt ii) Rates of return on personal/non-marketable loans to sovereigns and private debt iii) Rates of return on land (Flanders/Netherlands, Italy) and rent charges (France, Germany)
+The analysis focuses on 454 non-marketable sovereign loans but excludes 'all intra-governmental i) Rates of Return on long-term debt ii) Rates of return on personal/non-marketable loans to sovereigns and private debt loans, loans featuring in-kind payments, forced loans and those which are de facto expropriations'.
+The prices are adjusted for inflation using arithmetically weighted inflation rates from Allen (2001).
+The results are shown in the first panel of Figure 9ii); here too we observe falling interest rates.
+Importantly the rate of decline of interest rates is very similar to other measures of interest rates.